What’s boxing got to do, got to do with it?

 The following night

-at the fight, sitting next to me was an attractive and very married man.
+at the fight, sitting next to me was a powerful and very married man.
 While he was explaining to me that in every

 marriage, both the husband and wife have to hold part of themselves back from